Azure/azure-spring-apps-landing-zone-accelerator/ARM/README.md

 # Azure Spring Cloud Lab

+## To Do Terraform

 ## Overview
 This ARM template creates a small lab in Azure that can be used for experimenting with [Azure Spring Cloud](https://docs.microsoft.com/en-us/azure/spring-cloud/spring-cloud-overview) in a typical enterprise landing zone design for a regulated organization.
 It uses a [hub and spoke architecture](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke) with a single spoke.
 East/West traffic (traffic between resources in the hub and resources in the spoke) is filtered with Network Security Groups and North/South traffic (traffic between the Internet and resources in the hub or spoke) is routed through and mediated with an instance of Azure Firewall.

 ![lab image](https://github.com/mattfeltonma/azure-labs/blob/master/azure-spring-cloud/images/lab.jpeg)